-33. What will the Government do when a Springboard Grantee's actual cash income falls short of or exceeds the amount pledged in the application?
+36. What will the Government do when a Springboard Grantee's actual cash income falls short of or exceeds the amount pledged in the application?

 If a Springboard Grantee's income falls short of the pledged amount, the Government will match the actual amount it has secured.
-On the other hand, if a Springboard Grantee's cash income exceeds the pledged amount, it will only receive the amount of matching grant stipulated in the Funding Agreement.
+On the other hand, if a Springboard Grantee's cash income exceeds the pledged amount, it will only receive the amount of matching grant stipulated in the funding agreement.
 In this scenario, the project may generate an operating surplus.

-The Grantee shall return the surplus to the Government unless approval is granted by the Government at the recommendation of the Advisory Committee on Arts Development on the use of the surplus for a purpose contributing to local arts development which is related to the scope and objectives of the approved proposal.
+The grantee must return the surplus to the Government unless approval is granted by the Government at the recommendation of the ACAD on the use of the surplus for a purpose contributing to arts development in Hong Kong which is related to the scope and objectives of the approved proposal.

-In the event the Grantee fails to secure cash income that meets the minimum requirement stipulated in the Funding Agreement in terms of the total amount or the amount for non-government sponsorships and/or donations, the Government reserves the right to suspend or terminate the Grant and require the Grantee to reimburse part of or the entire grant received.
+In the event the grantee fails to secure cash income that meets the minimum requirement stipulated in the funding agreement in terms of the total amount or the amount for non-government sponsorships and/or donations, the Government reserves the right to suspend or terminate the grant and require the grantee to reimburse part of or the entire grant received.

-34. How will the Grants be disbursed?
+37. How will the grants be disbursed?

-Successful applicants will receive up to 30% of the approved Grant as the first instalment to start up the project.
-The rest of the Grant will be disbursed by instalments on satisfactory accomplishment of appropriate milestones/deliverables.
-In addition, instalments of Springboard Grants will be disbursed only when the sponsorships and/or donations and other income for matching are actually in place in accordance with the instalment schedule agreed between the Grantee and the Government, and stipulated in the Funding Agreement.
+The successful applicant will receive up to 30% of the approved grant as the first instalment to start up the project.
+The rest of the grant will be disbursed by instalments on satisfactory accomplishment of appropriate milestones/deliverables.
+In addition, instalments of Springboard Grant will be disbursed only when the sponsorships and/or donations and other income for matching are actually in place in accordance with the instalment schedule agreed between the grantee and the Government, and stipulated in the funding agreement.

-35. What are the terms and conditions for the Grants?
+38. What are the terms and conditions for the grants?

-The successful applicant must have acquired the legal status prior to signing an agreement with the Government which stipulates the terms and conditions of the Grant, including all the financial control measures and other requirements to be observed by the Grantee.
+The successful applicant must have acquired the legal status prior to signing the funding agreement with the Government which stipulates the terms and conditions of the grant, including all the financial control measures and other requirements to be observed by the grantee.

-36. Will the monitoring system of the ACDFS impose significant administrative workload on the Grantees?
+39. Will the monitoring system of the ACDFS impose significant administrative workload on the grantees?

-It is necessary to put in place a monitoring system of the Grantees' financial management and progress of project implementation to ensure the proper use of public funds.
-The Grantees are expected to co-operate and communicate fully with the Secretariat of the ACDFS and to fulfil their obligations as stipulated in the Funding Agreement.
+It is necessary to put in place a monitoring system of the grantees' financial management and progress of project implementation to ensure the proper use of public funds.
+The grantees are expected to co-operate and communicate fully with the Secretariat of the ACDFS and to fulfil their obligations as stipulated in the funding agreement.

-37. Will additional grant be provided if the actual expenditure for implementing the proposal exceeds the estimated budget?
+40. Will additional grant be provided if the actual expenditure for implementing the proposal exceeds the estimated budget?

-Under no circumstances will any additional grants be provided once the Funding Agreement is signed.
-In the event that the actual expenditure exceeds the estimated budget, the Grantee is required to cover the shortfall in order to implement the approved proposal.
-The Grantee will be required in the Agreement to give an undertaking to accept liabilities for all deficits arising from implementing the approved proposal.
-In addition, the Grantee should notify the Secretariat of the ACDFS immediately regardless of the estimated amount of overspending.
+Under no circumstances will any additional grants be provided once the funding agreement is signed.
+In the event that the actual expenditure exceeds the estimated budget, the grantee is required to cover the shortfall in order to implement the approved proposal.
+The grantee will be required in the funding agreement to give an undertaking to accept liabilities for all deficits arising from implementing the approved proposal.
+In addition, the grantee should notify the Secretariat of the ACDFS immediately regardless of the estimated amount of overspending.

-38. Can equipment be procured for the purpose of implementing the proposal?
+41. Can equipment be procured for the purpose of implementing the proposal?
 How should such equipment be handled afterwards?